2lambda123/forex/README.md

 | 9:00:00 | 462 | 1.352970 | 1.353070 | 1.351420 | 1.352820 | True |

 ### 1 Month Candles with Volume

 ![alttext](/imgs/1monthcandles.png "Forex Candles")

 http://developer.oanda.com/rest-live-v20/introduction/

-Future Opportunities: Incorporate more data, economic calendar, historical position ratios, bid ask spreads, commitments of traders, orderbook, tick data...
+Future Opportunities: Incorporate more data, economic calendar, historical position ratios, bid ask spreads, commitments of traders, order book, tick data, etc.

 # Target

 I am using a binary classification target (1 / 0) of whether or not the close price of the next candle is higher or lower than the close price of the current candle.
-I also calculated the log returns log(close n+1 / close n) that are used for calculating returns.
+I also calculated the log returns log(close n+1 / close n) that are used for summing calculating total returns later.

 | time | volume | open | high | low | close | log_returns | log_returns_shifted | target |
 |----------|--------|----------|----------|----------|----------|-------------|---------------------|--------|